Huhu beetle: Life cycle

+During the first instar (developmental stage), the larva burrows into logs and digs longitudinally along the wood's grain, where it makes a small chamber for its first moult.
+The larva, at various life stages, burrows into the logs, forming a series of galleries that vary in structure depending on the size and age of the log.
+In more freshly fallen logs, the galleries formed are fairly straight and do not go very deep.
+However, as the log rots and more larvae feed on the log, the galleries become deeper and more complex in nature, with the tunnels beginning to intersect with those of other larvae.

-The whitish-coloured larvae normally feed on dead wood of gymnosperms (mainly native and introduced conifers) associated with lowland podocarp forest.
-Larval duration of P. reticularis is two to three years in the wild.
-Under laboratory conditions, larval duration has been reduced to c.
-250 days using an artificial diet and maintaining a temperature of 20°C. In its final instar the larva moves to within 7.5–10cm of the surface of the wood before constructing the pupal chamber.
-The pupal chamber is constructed by enlarging the diameter of the normal gallery over a period of one to three days.
-This process creates fragments of wood similar to wood shavings about 3cm by 1cm in size which are then packed into the larval gallery to form a plug.
-Once the plug is completed the larva lines the walls of the pupal chamber with the last frass voided from its gut.
-The larva then undergoes a resting period of around ten to fifteen days where the abdominal segments contract and the body darkens slightly whereupon it moults into a pupa.
+The larval stages last one to two years in the wild.
+Under laboratory conditions, the duration of this stage has been reduced to 250 days using an artificial diet and maintaining a temperature of 20 C.

+In its final instar the larva moves to within 7.5–10 cm of the surface of the wood before constructing a chamber for the pupal stage by enlarging the diameter of the normal gallery over a period of one to three days.
+This process creates fragments of wood similar to wood shavings about 3 × 1 cm in size which are then packed into the larval gallery to form a plug.
+Once the plug is completed the larva lines the walls of the chamber with the last frass (excretions) voided from its gut.
+The larva then undergoes a resting period of around ten to fifteen days when the abdominal segments contract and the body darkens slightly whereupon it moults into a pupa.
+The pupal phase lasts around 25 days.